Plasmodium falciparum: Pathogenicity

 P. falciparum works via sequestration, a process by which group of infected RBCs are clustered, which is not exhibited by any other species of malarial parasites.
 The mature schizonts change the surface properties of infected erythrocytes, causing them to stick to blood vessel walls (cytoadherence).
 This leads to obstruction of the microcirculation and results in dysfunction of multiple organs, such as the brain in cerebral malaria.

 Cerebral malaria is the most dangerous condition of any malarial infection and the most severe form of neurological disorders.
-According to the WHO definition, the clinical symptom is indicated by coma and diagnosis by high level of merozoites in the peripheral blood samples.
+According to the WHO definition, the clinical symptom is indicated by coma and diagnosis by a high level of merozoites in the peripheral blood samples.
 It is the deadliest form of malaria, and to it are attributed to 0.2 million to over a million annual deaths throughout the ages.
 Most deaths are of children of below 5 years of age.
-It occurs when the merozoites invade the brain and causes brain damage of varying degrees.
+It occurs when the merozoites invade the brain and cause brain damage of varying degrees.
 Death is caused by oxygen deprivation (hypoxia) due to inflammatory cytokine production and vascular leakage induced by the merozoites.
 Among the surviving individuals, persistent medical conditions such as neurological impairment, intellectual disability, and behavioural problems exist.
 Among them, epilepsy is the most common condition, and cerebral malaria is the leading cause of acquired epilepsy among African children.

 The reappearance of falciparum symptom, a phenomenon called recrudescence, is often seen in survivors.
 Recrudescence can occur even after successful antimalarial medication.
 It may take a few months or even several years.
-In some individuals, it takes as along as three years.
+In some individuals, it takes as long as three years.
 In isolated cases, the duration can reach or exceed 10 years.
 It is also a common incident among pregnant women.